hideyukiinada/maddiecnn/README.md

 256 pixel by 256 pixel JPEG.

 ## Classification criteria
-Criteria for the presence of the dog
-For each dog, if one of the eyes and at least a part of the tip of the nose are in the photo, the dog is considered present in the photo and marked as such.
+For each dog, if I can say with confidence that a dog is in the photo even if a part of the body or face is missing, the dog is considered present in the photo and marked as such.

-## How each photo in the dataset is marked
+## Image file name convention
+Files are named using the following convention:

-<Name prefixes>_<5 digit zero-padded number>.png
+<Name prefixes>_<5 digit zero-padded number>.jpg

+If one or more dogs are in the photo, each file is marked with one or more of the following prefixes:

 | Prefix | Description
 |---|---|